changreytang/aviato-recruitingapp/README.md

 ### whitespaceML.py
 Simple binary classifier ML that finds valid whitespaces.
 Currently an individual program that can obtain the the 5 subimages.
+### Client.java
+Java client file for making SOAP requests to Workday application - create user applicant objects with this

+### putApplicant.wsdl
+Wsdl file to generate class files for Workday API - use these class files to create a client to connect to Workday

 Work To Be Done:
 1) Integrate into main workflow
 2) Run tessseract on individual image in order to generate text data